renovatebot/renovate/docs/usage/self-hosted-configuration.md

 For example, `{"dockerCliOptions": "--memory=4g"}` will add a CLI flag to the `docker run` command that limits the amount of memory Renovate's sidecar Docker container can use to 4 gigabytes.

-Read the [Docker Docs, configure runtime resource contraints](https://docs.docker.com/config/containers/resource_constraints/) to learn more.
+Read the [Docker Docs, configure runtime resource constraints](https://docs.docker.com/config/containers/resource_constraints/) to learn more.

 ## dockerSidecarImage

-By default Renovate pulls the sidecar Docker containers from `ghcr.io/containerbase/sidecar`.
+By default, Renovate pulls the sidecar Docker containers from `ghcr.io/containerbase/sidecar`.
 You can use the `dockerSidecarImage` option to override this default.

 Say you want to pull a custom image from `ghcr.io/your_company/sidecar`.